 How to Cut Butternut Squash

-Step One Cut off the top and bottom of the squash.
+Step One To dice fresh butternut squash, first cut off the top and bottom of the squash.

 Step Two Peel.